Free Case Evaluation

 Many organizations offer separation agreements in the hopes of avoiding lawsuits or other issues with disgruntled employees.
 They also pay their attorneys to carefully draft these agreements to include clauses often missed by an untrained eye.

 Don’t unknowingly sign your rights away.
-Have your severance agreement reviewed by an attorney before you sign.
+Have your severance agreement reviewed by an experienced employment law attorney before you sign.

 One of our employment lawyers can: